metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_bucket_v1beta2_manifest.md

 Required:

-- `endpoint` (String) Endpoint is the HTTP/S endpoint of the Security Token Service fromwhere temporary credentials will be fetched.
+- `endpoint` (String) Endpoint is the HTTP/S endpoint of the Security Token Service from where temporary credentials will be fetched.
 - `provider` (String) Provider of the Security Token Service.

 Optional:

-- `cert_secret_ref` (Attributes) CertSecretRef can be given the name of a Secret containingeither or both of- a PEM-encoded client certificate ('tls.crt') and privatekey ('tls.key');- a PEM-encoded CA certificate ('ca.crt')and whichever are supplied, will be used for connecting to theSTS endpoint.
-The client cert and key are useful if you areauthenticating with a certificate; the CA cert is useful ifyou are using a self-signed server certificate.
-The Secret mustbe of type 'Opaque' or 'kubernetes.io/tls'.This field is only supported for the 'ldap' provider. (see [below for nested schema](#nestedatt--spec--sts--cert_secret_ref))
+- `cert_secret_ref` (Attributes) CertSecretRef can be given the name of a Secret containing either or both of - a PEM-encoded client certificate ('tls.crt') and private key ('tls.key'); - a PEM-encoded CA certificate ('ca.crt') and whichever are supplied, will be used for connecting to the STS endpoint.
+The client cert and key are useful if you are authenticating with a certificate; the CA cert is useful if you are using a self-signed server certificate.
+The Secret must be of type 'Opaque' or 'kubernetes.io/tls'.
+This field is only supported for the 'ldap' provider. (see [below for nested schema](#nestedatt--spec--sts--cert_secret_ref))
-- `secret_ref` (Attributes) SecretRef specifies the Secret containing authentication credentialsfor the STS endpoint.
-This Secret must contain the fields 'username'and 'password' and is supported only for the 'ldap' provider. (see [below for nested schema](#nestedatt--spec--sts--secret_ref))
+- `secret_ref` (Attributes) SecretRef specifies the Secret containing authentication credentials for the STS endpoint.
+This Secret must contain the fields 'username' and 'password' and is supported only for the 'ldap' provider. (see [below for nested schema](#nestedatt--spec--sts--secret_ref))

 <a id="nestedatt--spec--sts--cert_secret_ref"></a>
 ### Nested Schema for `spec.sts.cert_secret_ref`